tarikbouari/Color-flipper-page/README.md

 <p>you will be able to change randomly the background color of the page with hexadecimal css bgcolor property.

-Here is the link for link for the project :</p>
+  Here is the link to preview the project :  <a href= "https://timely-sherbet-6f18d9.netlify.app/"> Color Flipper </a> </p>